-However, this division of labor also creates a shared vocabulary (as exemplified in the Unit Generator by Mathews) and serves to perpetuate it.
-By portraying new technologies as something externally introduced, and by focusing on the agency of those who create music with computers, the individuals responsible for building programming environments, software, protocols, and formats are rendered invisible [53].
+However, this division of labor also creates a shared vocabulary-exemplified by the Unit Generator itself, pioneered by Mathews-and works to perpetuate it.
+By portraying new technologies as something externally introduced, and by focusing on the agency of those who create music with computers, the individuals responsible for building the programming environments, software, protocols, and formats are rendered invisible [45].
 This leads to an oversight of the indirect power relationships produced by these infrastructures.